 Coarse hair is hair that is visibly rough in texture and rough to the touch.
 Unlike other hair textures, those with coarser locks tend to have strands that are thicker and wider in circumference, which is what essentially makes this hair type prone to dryness and frizz.
 Coarse hair can be straight, wavy, curly, kinky-curly and everywhere in between.
 And, there are people who are more genetically prone to having coarse strands.

-Coarse locks are typically associated with curlier hair types or when strands have been over-processed or severely damaged.
+Coarse locks are often associated with wavy-curly hair types (because of their unique structure) or when strands have been over-processed or severely damaged.
 Coarse, however, takes on another layer of meaning with natural hair types.
 In this case, it can also mean having thicker hair (as opposed to having a regular thickness or finer strands).

 Whether you want to know how to tell if you’ve got coarse hair or discover the best tips to help you take care and manage rough strands, keep on reading to get our expert advice.

 How Do You Know If You Have Coarse Hair?